isomerpages/agd-corp/index.md

       alt: Image alt text
   - infopic:
       subtitle: What We Offer
-      description: We Believe that human capital is vital to our progress.
+      description: We believe that human capital is vital to our progress.
       button: FIND OUT MORE
       url: /careers-at-agd/What-We-Offer/what-we-offer/
       image: /images/Offer.png